vladpuz/steam-market/README.md

   })
 ])

-// We also set the vanityURL after initializing the client object market.setVanityURL(client.vanityURL ?? client.steamID?.getSteamID64() ?? '')
+// Also set the vanityURL after initializing the client object market.setVanityURL(client.vanityURL ?? client.steamID?.getSteamID64() ?? '')

 // Now the market object is fully configured and ready for use